cewebbr/web-unpacked/README.md

-# The Web Unpacked: A Quantitative Analysis of Global Web Usage
+# The Web unpacked: a quantitative analysis of global Web usage

 This repository contains the data and analysis for the paper [The Web unpacked: a quantitative analysis of global Web usage](https://arxiv.org/abs/2404.17095).